 There is never a charge for any Mission staff member’s services.

-Sunbeam RN Sharon Daley visits islands every two weeks year-round to offer medical care and access to the onboard telehealth clinic.
+Year-round, the Sunbeam visits islands every two weeks to offer medical care and access to the onboard telehealth clinic.

 The Sunbeam is equipped with portable state-of-the-art telehealth facilities, including a specialized examination camera and other diagnostic devices, so that islanders on Frenchboro, Isle au Haut and Matinicus can have virtual office visits with doctors on the mainland.